 Kansas RiverKings Museum — currently without physical location, but looking! the Kansas RiverKings Museum commemorates the lives and times of turn of the century Kansas River fishermen.

-Sunrise Project — located just outside the ‘hood on 15th, in the old Sunrise Garden Center building, Sunrise Project home to the Lawrence Fruit Tree Project, Healthy Sprouts, Summer of Service Youth Volunteer Program, Sunrise Coffee, and MORE!
+Sunrise Project — located just outside the ‘hood on 15th, in the old Sunrise Garden Center building, Sunrise Project home to the Lawrence Fruit Tree Project, Healthy Sprouts, Summer of Service Youth Volunteer Program, and MORE!

 The Lawrence Percolator is our favorite small east side gallery and events space.
 Check it out!